Saman-hash/GitDemo2/README.md

 # Git Demo Repo

-This is the changes in the both branches conflict2 and main.
+This is the changes in the conflict1 and main branch.

 ## Roadmap